20 things you must do in Madrid

 Puerto del Sol might be a bit of a tourist trap, but that doesn't mean that it's not worth a visit at least once.
 Check out the famous Bear and Strawberry Tree statue (the symbol of the city) and the kilometer 0 marker.
 Take advantage of the opportunity to grab a selfie while you're here - it's one of the best spots in the city to do so.

-9. Visit Madrid at the San Isidro Festivities.
+9. Visit Madrid during the San Isidro Festivities

 Taking place in May, the San Isidro festival is an annual celebration of the city's patron saint.
 Centred around Pradera de San Isidro park, the festival offers a chance to explore Madrid's traditions, such as the parade of the chulapos and chulapas.
 You'll also get to enjoy fantastic music and tasty snacks and drinks - particularly doughnuts and Madrid-style lemonade.